 Can My Spouse Work While I Collect Disability?

 But in her case, and in many others, if you have worked your entire life and paid your Social Security taxes responsibly, then you can apply for Social Security Disability benefits even if your spouse works, AND your spouse can continue to work while you are drawing your SSDI payments.

-If you are sick or injured, have worked your whole life but now cannot due to your limitations, give us a call at LJB Legal for your free consultation – (985) 240-9773.
+If you are sick or injured and have worked your whole life but now cannot due to your limitations, take our quick quiz to find out if you may qualify.
 We know the ins and outs of the system and can tell you if you have a valid claim.
-Call us or take our quick quiz to find out if you may qualify.